VincentVanlaer/mesa-school-labs/content/monday/lab-1.md

 # Introduction to running MESA

-# Monday MaxiLab 1: Modelling core overshooting in main-sequence stars
+# Monday MaxiLab 1: Modeling core overshooting in main-sequence stars

-In this lab, you will learn how to set up a MESA model from scratch, learn how to monitor the run, customise its output and how to choose reasonable values for model parameters.
+In this lab, you will learn how to set up a MESA model from scratch, monitor the run, customize its output and choose reasonable values for model parameters.
 Our science case is focused on the effects of core overshooting on the core of main-sequence stars.

 As a maxilab, this lab will take two 1.5h sessions.
-Each session is organised in three sections, structured as below with an estimate of the time you are expected to spend on each.
-Please do not hesitate to ask your TA and/or the other people at your table for assistance if you notice you are falling behind on schedule.
+Each session is organized in three sections, structured as below with an estimate of the time you are expected to spend on each.
+Please do not hesitate to ask your TA and/or the other people at your table for assistance if you notice you are falling behind.

 ---